Die Heimat: Platform and ideology

 The Homeland is a neo-Nazi political party.
 It calls itself a party of "grandparents and grandchildren" because the 1960s generation in Germany, known for the leftist student movement, strongly opposes the NPD's policies.
 The NPD's economic program promotes social security for Germans and control against plutocracy.
 They discredit and reject the "liberal-capitalist system".

-The Homeland’s foreign policy outlook is characterized by ultra-nationalism, revisionism, and isolationism.
+The Homeland’s foreign policy outlook is characterized by ultranationalism, revisionism, and isolationism.
 The party views the defense and restoration of national sovereignty as the guiding principle of its foreign policy and opposes international organizations, norms, and alliances that it believes infringe upon Germany’s national sovereignty.
 The Homeland argues that NATO fails to represent the interests and needs of European people.
 The party considers the European Union to be little more than a reorganization of a Soviet-style government of Europe along financial lines.
 Although highly critical of the EU, as long as Germany remains a part of it, The Homeland opposes Turkey's incorporation into the organization.
 Voigt envisions future collaboration and continued friendly relations with other nationalists and European nationalist parties.
 The Homeland is strongly anti-Zionist, frequently criticizing the policies and activities of Israel.

 The Homeland's platform asserts that Germany is larger than the present-day Federal Republic, and calls for a return of German territory lost after World War II, a foreign policy position abandoned by the German government in 1990.

 In the early 21st century, long-standing efforts to ban the party were renewed.
 The 2005 report of the Federal Office for the Protection of the Constitution contains the following description:

 The party continues to pursue a "people's front" of the nationalists [consisting of] the NPD, DVU, and forces not attached to any party, which is supposed to develop into a base for an encompassing 'German people's movement'.
 The aggressive agitation of the NPD unabashedly aims towards the abolition of parliamentary democracy and the democratic constitutional state, although the use of violence is currently still officially rejected for tactical reasons.
 Statements of the NPD document an essential affinity with Nazism; its agitation is racist, antisemitic, homophobic, revisionist, and intends to disparage the democratic and lawful order of the constitution.